-Mobile wallets are quickly becoming the smart marketers weapon of choice, and it’s not hard to see why.
-Apps, like walletly, are enabling marketers to connect with customers directly on their phone.
-Every day, businesses are discovering how easy it is to turn loyalty cards, coupons, tickets, and more, into digital communication tools - in turn creating a better customer experience.
+Mobile wallets are quickly becoming every marketers weapon of choice.
+Apps, like Walletly, are enabling marketers to connect with customers directly through their phone.
+Every day more businesses are discovering how easy it is to turn loyalty cards, coupons, tickets, and more, into a digital communication tool and in turn create a better customer experience.

 1 What exactly is a mobile wallet?